fdcl-gwu/record-cameras/README.md

 1. Copy the `Record Cameras.desktop` file to place where you want to make a shortcut.
 1. Open the `Record Cameras.desktop` and edit `Exec` and `Icon` paths to match yours based on where you cloned the files
 1. Make this copied file an executable: `sudo chmod +x Record\ Cameras.desktop`
-1. Now, if you double click the file, it should open the GUI.
+1. Now, when you double click the file, it should open the GUI.